MichaelCurrin/learn-to-code/en/topics/databases/SQL/mysql.md

 ### Create a database and user

-Create setup script in the repo.
+Create set up script in the repo.
 Note this method of providing password is not secure and should be only used for local development.

 - `setup_db.sql`
     ```sql